minetest/irrlicht/readme.txt

   by other people.
 Especially: (There are probably more people, sorry if I forgot one.
   See http://irrlicht.sourceforge.net/author.html for more informations)

+  Michael Zeilfelder (cutealien) Developer/Maintainer Thomas Alten (burningwater)  Wrote the burningsvideo software rasterizer
+  Yoran Bosman (Yoran)        Webserver administrator

+  Former developers:
+  Nikolaus Gebhardt (niko)    Founder
-  Christian Stehno (hybrid)   Contribution Coordinator/Developer Michael Zeilfelder (cutealien) Developer
+  Christian Stehno (hybrid)   Developer
   Patryk Nadrowski (Nadro)    Developer
-  Yoran Bosman (Yoran)        Webserver administrator Gareth Davidson (bitplane)  Developer/ Forum admin Thomas Alten (burningwater) Wrote the burningsvideo software rasterizer Luke P. Hoschke (luke)      Wrote the b3d loader, the new animation system, VBOs and other things Colin MacDonald (rogerborg) All hands person
+  Gareth Davidson (bitplane)  Developer/ Forum admin Luke P. Hoschke (luke)      Wrote the b3d loader, the new animation system, VBOs and other things Colin MacDonald (rogerborg) All hands person
   Ahmed Hilali (blindside)    The shader and advanced effects man